 How to Overcome Social Anxiety

-In order to overcome social anxiety, it’s important to address it as soon as possible.
-When left untreated, social anxiety can damage relationships with others and lead to social isolation (which can in itself cause depression).
+To overcome social anxiety, it’s important to address it as soon as possible.
+When left untreated, social anxiety can damage relationships with others and lead to social isolation (which can cause depression).

 Luckily, compared to other mental illnesses, social anxiety is very treatable.
-Though, the techniques you take to overcome it will likely differ from someone else.
+There are a few techniques to overcome it.
+However, remember that these may not work for everyone.
 Here are some of the most common coping mechanisms for social anxiety.

 1.)
 Cognitive Behavior Therapy

-For example, if you fear a social event will cause you to blush and someone may see you blushing, then it’s in your interest to identify where this fear is coming from along with adopting techniques to overcome this fear.
+For example, if you fear a social event will cause you to blush and someone may see you blushing, then it’s in your interest to identify where this fear is coming from.
+It also helps to adopt techniques to overcome this fear.

 2.)
 Slowly Put Yourself in Anxiety-Inducing Situations

-In order to incorporate what you learn in CBT, it can help to prone yourself to “situational exposure.”
+To incorporate what you learn in CBT, it helps to place yourself to “situational exposure.”
 This is the process of gradually putting yourself in situations where you know anxiety will be induced. ⁸

 Most medical professionals would recommend you start small.
 For example, going to a cafe with a friend or doing an activity on your own that you wouldn’t normally do (i.e. grocery shopping).